FWC Mania logo

 Overview

 Sébastien Migné leads Haiti in the FIFA World Cup 2026 cycle.
-The coaching focus is tactical structure, match control, and clean tournament preparation.
+The goal is simple: build a solid tactical structure and keep control during matches.

 Haiti represent CONCACAF, enter Group C, and bring one of the most emotional comeback stories in the tournament.
 The wait since 1974 has been long, but this generation has enough speed and personality to make the return feel more than symbolic.
-Squad context is available on the Haiti team page.
+You can find the full squad context on the Haiti team page.

 Coach Snapshot